So much better than a blue box

 I prefer a coarsely ground cornmeal for this Brown Butter Buttermilk Skillet Cornbread because I think it lends a superior texture when baked in a cast-iron pan.
 The coarse grind offers a larger crumb to the finished bake, and though this cornbread is still very soft, there are plenty of crunchy cornmeal bits that get toasted along the way.

-I prefer to use this cornmeal because it literally contains only one ingredient: whole grain corn.
-So many of the other cornmeal products sitting on the grocery store shelves are filled with unnecessary fillers, thickeners, and stabilizers that alter the flavor and texture of the finished product.
-If you would prefer to use a medium grind or fine grind for this cornbread you may adjust for your own preference, but I highly suggest you choose a cornmeal that only contains corn.
+It's also important to note that your cornmeal should only contain corn.
+Some cornmeal products sitting on the grocery store shelves are filled with unnecessary fillers, thickeners, and stabilizers that alter the flavor and texture of the finished product, so make sure to check the label.
+If you would prefer to use a medium grind or fine grind for this cornbread you may adjust for your own preference, but I highly suggest you choose cornmeal that only contains corn.

 Can I swap the buttermilk out for regular milk?

-Yes, but I highly suggest you don’t because it offers a delicious buttery tang that really elevates the flavor of this Brown Butter Buttermilk Skillet Cornbread.
-If you go to make a batch and you don’t have any buttermilk on hand, or you are sensitive to the lactose in buttermilk and need an alternative, you can swap the buttermilk out for an equivalent amount of lactose-free milk or coconut milk + 2 tbsp apple cider vinegar.
+Yes, but I highly suggest you don't because it offers a delicious buttery tang that really elevates the flavor of this Brown Butter Buttermilk Skillet Cornbread.
+If you go to make a batch and you don't have any buttermilk on hand, you can swap out the buttermilk for an equal portion of whole milk + 2 tablespoon white vinegar or apple cider vinegar.
+If you are sensitive to the lactose in buttermilk and need an alternative, you can swap the buttermilk out for an equivalent amount of lactose-free milk or coconut milk + 2 tablespoon white vinegar or apple cider vinegar.
 For best results, portion out your milk and add the vinegar directly to the milk to sour for 5 minutes before making the batter.

 How to brown butter